 If all of the sprinkler valves are not getting enough or any water, then the problem is most likely not the valves.
 The source of the problem can be at the main sprinkler shut off or at the pressure vacuum breaker.

 Sprinkler Valve Is Not Turning On

-If the sprinkler valve will not turn on with the timer it can be a bad valve symptom but it can also be just a wiring problem.
+If the sprinkler valve does not turn on with the timer, it can be a bad valve symptom, but it can also be just a wiring problem.
 Try turning the sprinkler valve on manually to isolate an electrical issue.

 Leak at the Sprinkler Furthest From the Valve

 This is one of the bad valve symptoms that are easy to miss.
 When there is standing water or leaking water at the sprinkler furthest from the sprinkler valves, it could be the sprinkler head, but it could also be that the corresponding valve.
 Standing water is a sign that the valve is not shutting off completely.
 There can be several causes for a sprinkler valve that doesn’t turn off properly.
 If this is a new problem, check for debris in the valve that can be causing it to stay open.
 If cleaning doesn’t solve the problem, it could be that the valve is broken and once again you must decide to replace or repair it.
 If the problem is not new, it could be that the valve was installed backward.
 Check the valve to ensure that the direction of flow is pointing the right way.